MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 Additionally, the `VirtualKeyboard` interface is an `EventTarget` from which the user agent will dispatch `geometrychange` events when the virtual keyboard is shown, hidden or otherwise changes its intersection with the layout viewport.

-The `geometrychange` event provides a `boundingRect` object with six read-only properties `top`, `left`, `bottom`, `right`, `width`, and `height` for web developers to use in adjusting the layout of their document.
+The `VirtualKeyboard` interface provides a `boundingRect` object with six read-only properties `top`, `left`, `bottom`, `right`, `width`, and `height` for web developers to use in adjusting the layout of their document.
 These values are in CSS pixels and are in the client coordinate system.
-This `boundingRect` is also available through the `virtualKeyboard` object on `navigator`.

 ## Example